Service Alert Spring 2020

 How do I submit a request?

+You can use the Books and Periodicals request form links below.
 A separate form must be filled out for each item you wish to borrow.
 You may submit a request by completing an Interlibrary Loan Request at the circulation desk.
 You may fax us the form.
-You may also use our online Interlibrary Loan Service by clicking the following links:

 If you have additional questions about interlibrary loan, please contact our Interlibrary Loan Specialist, Christi Geisinger by email or telephone at 860-512-2886.